AmericanAirlines/AA-Mock-Engine/README.md

 ## Mock Data
-To populate the DB with mock data (users, flights, airports), either use `npm run mock` or navigate to SwaggerUI (/docs) and execute the Mock post request. _Note_: mock data population can take some time, especially if you're running in Heroku.
+To populate the DB with mock data (users, flights, airports), either use `npm run mock` or navigate to SwaggerUI (/docs) and execute the `/mock` post request. _Note_: mock data population can take some time, especially if you're running in Heroku.
 Running `npm run mock` locally, from Heroku's UI, or from the Heroku CLI will let you monitor progress.
+If you start the process from Swagger, you can see progress by navigating to your app's dashboard and then selecting "View Logs" from the "More" dropdown.

 ## Swagger